waltligon/orangefs/doc/pvfs2-faq.md

 the first person to see a particular problem, so searching this list will often result in an immediate answer.

-If you still haven't found an answer, the next thing to do is to mail the mailing list and report your problem.
+If you still haven’t found an answer, the next thing to do is to mail the mailing list and report your problem.

 If you enjoy using IRC, you can also join us on irc.freenode.net in the